Welcome back, Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 I mean, I can't guarantee it, but I know for a fact what happened.

-Last week, both campaigns were given briefings as part of the you know, the advanced transition process.
+Last week, both campaigns were given briefings as part of the advanced transition process.

 Yeah, well, if it's a credible threat, we should know what it is.

-I mean part of the you know we we don't want them to know we know it.
+I mean, part of the, you know, we don't want them to know we know it.

 That's true.

-Problem is that Barack Obama is gonna have four years to repopulate the Federal Judiciary, not just the Supreme Court.
+Problem is that Barack Obama is going to have four years to repopulate the federal judiciary, not just the Supreme Court.

-And I I can see three immediate retirements in the Supreme Court upon Obama's inauguration.
+And I can see three immediate retirements in the Supreme Court upon Obama's inauguration, maybe even before that.

-Ruth Buzzy Ginsburg, John Paul Stevens, and maybe even soother.
+Ruth Buzzy Ginsburg, John Paul Stevens, and maybe even Souter.

 These people are appointed for life.